Family of Mao Zedong: Siblings

 Mao's parents altogether had five sons and two daughters.
 Two of the sons and both daughters died young, leaving the three brothers Mao Zedong, Mao Zemin, and Mao Zetan.
-Like all three of Mao Zedong's wives, Mao Zemin and Mao Zetan were communists.
+Like three of Mao Zedong's wives, Mao Zemin and Mao Zetan were communists.
 Like Yang Kaihui, both Mao Zemin and Mao Zetan were killed in warfare during Mao Zedong's lifetime.
 Note that the character zé (澤) appears in all of the siblings' given names; this is a common Chinese naming convention.

 From the next generation, Mao Zemin's son Mao Yuanxin was raised by Mao Zedong's family, and he became Mao Zedong's liaison with the Politburo in 1975.
 In Li Zhisui's The Private Life of Chairman Mao, Mao Yuanxin played a role in the final power-struggles.

 Children

 Mao had a total of ten children, including: